helixyte/everest/docs/tutorial/building.rst

 lists of beautiful perennials and shrubs that she intends to plant in her customer's gardens.
 Let's call this fancy application "Plant Scribe".
-In its simplest possible form, this application will have to handle customers, projects (per customer), sites (per project), and lists of plant species (one per site).
+In its simplest possible form, this application will have to handle customers, projects (per customer), sites (per project), and lists of plant species (per site).

-2. Design the entity model
+2. Designing the entity model

+:mod:`everest` applications keep their value state in :term:`entity` objects.

+.. sidebar:: Entities and Resources

+   The entity model implements the *domain logic* of the application by enforcing all value state constraints at all times.

+   Entities are manipulated through :term:`resource` objects.
+A resource object provides access either to a single entity object (:term:`member resource`) or to a collection of entities of the same kind (:term:`collection resource`).
+Resources can call other resources to modify other parts of the entity model, thus implementing the *business logic* of the application.

+   Collection resources use :term:`aggregate`s to provide access to the underlying entities.
+They support slicing, filtering, and ordering operations.

-First, we decide which data we want to store in our entity model.
-We start with the customer:
+The first step on our way to the Plant Scribe application is therefore to decide which data we want to store in our entity model.
+We start with the
+customer:

 .. literalinclude:: ../demoapp/v0/plantscribe/entities/customer.py
    :lineno: